raylas/ansible-pve-lxc/README.md

 - Provisions LXC containers on one or more PVE nodes (proxmox-lxc role)
 - Checks if existing containers are already subscribed to FreeIPA domain (idm-check role)
-- Configures defined containers (currently Centos 8 only) with sensible defaults (common role)
+- Configures defined containers with sensible defaults (common role)
-- Subscribes defined containers (currently Centos 8 only) to FreeIPA domain (idm-client role)
+- Subscribes defined containers to FreeIPA domain (idm-client role)
 - Secures default sshd configuration

 Todo: